OpenDSA/OpenDSA/RST/en/PointersJava/LocalMem.rst

 Local variables are also known as :term:`automatic variables` since their allocation and deallocation is done automatically as part of the function call mechanism.
-Local variables are also sometimes known as :term:`stack variables` because, at a low level, languages almost always implement local variables using a stack structure in memory.
+Local variables are also sometimes known as stack variables. because, at a low level, languages almost always implement local variables using a stack structure in memory.